- Home Health Billing Information

 All code values listed in the NUBC UB-04 Reference Manual for each form locator may not be used for submitting paper claims to the Health First Colorado.
 The appropriate code values listed in this manual must be used when billing the Health First Colorado.

-The UB-04 Institutional Certification document (located in the Provider Services Forms section) must be completed and attached to all claims submitted on the paper UB-04.
+The UB-04 Institutional Certification Form, located on the Provider Forms web page under the Claim Forms and Attachments drop-down menu, must be completed and attached to all claims submitted on the paper UB-04.
 Completed UB-04 paper Health First Colorado claims, including hardcopy Medicare claims, should be mailed to the correct fiscal agent address listed in Appendix A, under the Appendices drop-down section on the Billing Manuals web page.

 The Paper Claim Reference Table below lists the required, optional and/or conditional form locators for submitting the paper UB-04 claim form to Health First Colorado for home health claims.